Li-Heng-LH/intermediate-mvn/README.md

 * Maven will pick up the nearest property definition for substitution.
 * `dependencies`: dependencies always imported.
 `dependencyManagement`: dependencies imported only when needed by children.
+* In a most basic, non-inheritance project, having `dependencyManagement` only will not import the dependencies.
 &nbsp;